 This section contains the delivery details for the upcoming order of the subscription.
-The customer can modify its values all the times he wants before the subscription is renewed.
+Customers can modify its values before the subscription is renewed.

-Note: The customer can only set the weekdays that are enabled in the “Delivery Days” global setting and the shipping method of the subscription is available.
+Note: The customer can only set the weekdays that are enabled in the “Delivery Days” global setting and for which the shipping method of the subscription is available.

 Note: If the delivery date cannot be adapted to the customer’s preferences, the first available date will be assigned.

-As the merchant, you can edit the delivery details for the next order of a subscription at any time.
+As the merchant, you can edit the delivery details for the next order anytime.
 You only have to edit the subscription in your store dashboard and change its values manually.

 The “Next order delivery” meta box also contains a table with the customer preferences to help you to assign the best delivery details possible.